redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 In order to use this feature, first follow the `Setup an Undercloud`_ section.
 Once an undercloud VM is up and ready, run the following::

-    ir tripleo-undercloud --quickstart-backup yes
+    ir tripleo-undercloud --snapshot-backup yes

-Or optionally, provide the file name of the image to create (defaults to "undercloud-quickstart.qcow2").
+Or optionally, provide the file name of the image to create (defaults to "undercloud-snapshot.qcow2").
 .. note:: the filename refers to a path on the hypervisor.

-    ir tripleo-undercloud --quickstart-backup yes --quickstart-filename custom-name.qcow2
+    ir tripleo-undercloud --snapshot-backup yes --snapshot-filename custom-name.qcow2

 This will prepare a qcow2 image of your undercloud ready for usage with `Restore`_.